-Note: These are only for information.
+For informational purposes only.
 State sanctions are subject to change by the Florida Legislature.

-registrar.fsu.edu/bulletin/undergraduate/ information/university notices
+registrar.fsu.edu/bulletin/undergraduate/ information/university\notices

-FSU Standards of Conduct in relation to Alcohol and other drugs
+FSU Standards of Conduct in Relation to Alcohol and Other Drugs

 State of Florida statutes declare that it is unlawful for any person under 21 years of age to consume or possess alcoholic beverages.
-Consequently, no one under the legal drinking age may consume, distribute, or possess alcohol on University properties or as part of any University activity.
+Consequently, no one under the legal drinking age may consume, distribute or possess alcohol on university properties or as part of any university activity.

-It is unlawful to sell, give, serve, or permit to be served alcoholic beverages to a person under 21 years of age.
+It is unlawful to sell, give, serve or permit to be served alcoholic beverages to a person under 21 years of age.
 Furthermore, servers can be held civilly liable for damage caused by underage drinkers to whom they provided alcoholic beverages.